 Make sure you breathe!
 Hold for 30 to 60 seconds.

 Those are some exercises to get you started.
-I hope they help make a difference in you strength and help you get the results you’re working for.
+Trust me, it’ll make a huge difference in how you feel during your workouts—and in how much you can lift.

 If you’d like some specific guidance to help you with your goals, let’s talk!